 “I want my cigarettes.”

 Shirley just looked at Billy and shook her head with pursed lips.
 Billy had a vision of Shirley giving Grandma cigarettes on the down-low.
 Did Shirley make a secret agreement with Grandma that if she behaved and took her pills like a good little girl that she would be rewarded with cigarettes?
 Or is Grandma making the whole thing up and just forgot that she doesn’t smoke?
 Her breath didn’t smell of cigarettes.
 Her room didn’t have the stench of cigarettes.
-Or is the smell of urine just coating the stench of smoke?
 Did she used to smoke cigarettes and was just always able to hide the truth from you?
 Or did she smell the cigarettes on you and some kind of transference occurred?
-Does she know where she is?
-Does she know that she is an old woman trapped in a nursing home?

 Grandma looked at Billy’s name tag and read the name.